The following databases contain journals on Anthropology

 - Agriculture--Agronomy from BioOne.

-Extension Services (national and from each state)
+Extension Services (national and from each state).
+Food & nutrition information are throughout these resources.

 Within the library catalog (or WorldCat), the following subject headings can be used: